Nagzira: Ecological boundaries

 The forest area surround the sanctuary is a self-sufficient ecosystem with its living fauna and flora.
 There is no marked difference between the vegetation and the topography of the surrounding areas with that of the sanctuary.
 As the present sanctuary area is small, it is not viable in itself.
-It is with these considerations the extension of this sanctuary is proposed and the same has been recommended by the Wildlife Institute of India’s study in the "Protected Area (PA) Network" for the State.
+It is with these considerations the extension of this sanctuary is proposed and the same has been recommended by the Wildlife Institute of India's study in the "Protected Area (PA) Network" for the State.

 Forest types

 The sanctuary has a diversity of plant community.
-The major forest type is "Southern Tropical Dry Deciduous Forests" – 5 A/c 3 as per Champion and Seth’s Classification.
+The major forest type is "Southern Tropical Dry Deciduous Forests" – 5 A/c 3 as per Champion and Seth's Classification.

 Mixed forests

-They are rarely semi-evergreen in hot season more or less without leaves.
+They are rarely semi-evergreen in the hot season more or less without leaves.
 Thorny plants occur.
 Bamboos are often present on slopes.
 Grass is conspicuous, climbs are there.
-These forests occur over the large area in the sanctuary.
+These forests occur over a large area in the sanctuary.
 Generally good quality forests are found in pockets on deep moist soils in valleys and along nallas.
-Erosion due to incidence of grazing is seen on the outskirts of the sanctuary near villages.
-Average density of the crop in the stocked area is between 0.5 and 0.75.
-The crop in general is young to middle age, with few matured trees in the over wood.
+Erosion due to the incidence of grazing is seen on the outskirts of the sanctuary near villages.
+The average density of the crop in the stocked area is between 0.5 and 0.75.
+The crop in general is young to middle age, with few matured trees in the overwood.
 The major tree species are Terminalia tomentosa, Lagerstroemia parviflora, Anogeisus latifolia, Pterocarpus marsupium, Dispyrus melanoxylon, Tectona grandis, Bombax ceiba, Lannea grandis, BoswelIa serrata, Adina cordifolia, Xylia xylocarpa, along nallas Terinalia arjuna, Syzyguim cumini, Schleichera oleosa, Terinalia Chebula, Many Shrubs and Herbs like Holarrhena antidysentrica, Wrightia tinctoria.
 Woodfordia fructicosa, Helicteres isora etc. Climbers which are of common occurrence are Combretum decandrum, Zizyphus oenoplia, Calycopteris floribunda, Butea superba, Bauhinia vahlii, Smilax macrophylla, Mucuna pruriens, Acacia pinnata, Grass – Themeda quadrivalvia, Iseilema laxum.
 Apluda varia, Eragrostis tennella, Cynodon dactylon, Imperata cylindrica, near the lake – Vetiveria zizyniodes, Heteropogan contortus, Schima nervosum, etc. Bamboo on slope and along nallas.

 Teak forests

-These forests occur on hill slopes though their extent is not much.
+These forests grow on hill slopes though their extent is not much.
 Besides this teak plantations, have been raised earlier.
 These can be seen interspersed with natural forest.
 The principal associates of the teak are Terminalia tomentosa, Anogeissus latifolica.
 Pterocarpus marsupium, Lagerstroemia spp..
 Madhuca indica and Bamboo- Dendrocalamus strictus.

 Grasslands

-Grassland can be seen near Nagzira but it is of small size and anthropogenic in origin.
+Grassland can be seen near Nagzira, but it is of small size and anthropogenic in origin.
 Earlier Nagzira Forest village was located here which was later on shifted to Thadezari in this grassland encroachment by woody plants is advancing and needs to be checked.
 Around 125 Ha.
 Of grasslands exists.
 These are located in compt.
 No. 95, 96, 97, 98, 121, 125, 126.